We provide a number of web portals for our user community.

 There are three “create” buttons available, which take slightly different actions.
 Clicking “Create” will just save the note in the job record.
 Clicking “Create & Notify OSC Admin” will allow you to save the note and notify OSC staff that there is a job note they should review.
 Please note, this is not the recommended or preferred method for reporting job problems.
 Please continue to email OSC Help.
 Finally, “Create & Send to project admin” will add the note to the job record and notify the PI and project admins that there is a job note that needs to be reviewed.

-In client portal, we provide interactive reporting region with Oracle Application Express (APEX) that allows end users to query data and customize reports.
-According to ORACLE, this interactive reporting region allows users to
+In the client portal, interactive reporting is provided using Oracle Application Express (APEX) which allows end users to query data and customize reports.
+This interactive reporting allows users to:

 There are simple filters available at the top to put in a specific job ID, narrow the report to a specific project, or select a specific date range.
 Click “Refresh Report” to update the table with new filters.